Child Development and Early Learning Topics

 Development and Play

 - Handout on Developmental Milestones.
-This is an overview handout, which includes links to great resources for learning more about typical development, developmental screening, and ways to help children learn.
+This is an overview handout, which includes links to great age-based resources for learning more about typical development, developmental screening, and ways to help children learn.

 - Brain Development.
 A basic 2 page handout, and the 4 page version.
 (If you have a highly educated student population who want all the science, they’ll love the 4-pager.)
 Brain map is an 11×17 poster showing the different parts of the brain, defining the sensitive periods for their development, and how parents can help.
 Note, I do not have rights to the brain illustration here, so I would encourage you to use my idea (you’re even welcome to use my text) to make your own poster, with your own illustration.